Chapter V · revised 28 April 2026

 Banking Implications

-Banks handle the two structures differently for signatory authority.
-When you open a business bank account, the bank reviews your operating agreement to determine who can sign checks, authorize transfers, and access the account.
+Banks treat the two structures differently for signatory authority.
+When you open a business account, the bank reviews your operating agreement to determine who can sign checks, authorise transfers, and access the account.

 Banks typically require all members to be present for account opening.
-Each member gets full account access.
+Each member receives full account access.

 Banks may restrict account access to designated managers only.
-Non-manager members may need separate authorization for account access.
+Non-manager members may need separate authorisation for account access.

 Liability and Authority Differences

 In a member-managed LLC, every member is an agent of the company.
-This means any member can bind the LLC to contracts, loans, and obligations.
-If a member signs a contract the other members did not authorize, the LLC may still be bound by it.
+Any member can bind the LLC to contracts, loans, and obligations.
+If a member signs a contract that other members did not authorise, the LLC may still be bound by it.

-Unauthorized Transaction Risk: In a member-managed LLC, Member A signs a $200,000 equipment lease without telling Member B. The LLC is bound by the lease because Member A had apparent authority as a member-manager.
-In a manager-managed LLC, only designated managers have this authority.
-Non-manager members cannot bind the LLC, and third parties are on notice of this limitation.
+In a member-managed LLC, Member A signs a $200,000 equipment lease without telling Member B. The LLC is bound because Member A held apparent authority as a member-manager.
+In a manager-managed LLC, only designated managers carry that authority.
+Non-manager members cannot bind the LLC, and third parties are on notice of the limitation.

 Switching Between Structures

-You can change from member-managed to manager-managed (or vice versa) by amending your operating agreement.
-Common triggers for switching:
+Change from member-managed to manager-managed (or the reverse) by amending your operating agreement.
+Common triggers:

-• Simplifying operations: Switching from manager-managed to member-managed if all members are now active.
+• Simplifying operations.
+Switching back to member-managed once all members are active.

-• Dispute prevention: Restricting one member's authority after unauthorized actions.
+• Dispute prevention.
+Restricting one member's authority after unauthorised actions.

-See the amendment template for changing management structure
+See the amendment chapter for the structure-change template.

 Which Structure Fits Your LLC?